-- 42. The rationale underlying the proposed indicators is as follows: (a) Process indicators are required to answer the first policy question (Have the Parties taken actions to implement the Minamata Convention?). (b) Outcome indicators are required to address the second policy question (Have the actions resulted in changes in emission and releases of mercury to the environment?).
-For each cluster of articles, the ad hoc expert group followed the formulation of identification of how many parties are taking action on a key policy measure, and what is the outcome of those actions. (c) Monitoring indicators are needed to provide validated, scientific information to inform and support policy and decision-making. - 43.
-The indicators were largely developed keeping in mind data and reports required by the Convention's reporting requirements or related bodies (including, for example, reports of the Global Environment Facility).
+- 40. The indicators were largely developed keeping in mind data and reports required by the Convention's reporting requirements or related bodies (including, for example, reports of the Global Environment Facility).
 These reports will be supplemented by other available and compiled data in the synthesis reports, and in the Integrated Assessment Report.
 By using the data available, the indicators are therefore cost effective.
-Further, the data will be produced on a recurrent basis for the life of the Convention, and thus are sustainable. - 44.
+Further, the data will be produced on a recurrent basis for the life of the Convention, and thus are sustainable. - 41.
 The indicators are formulated in a way that can be practical and feasible.
 The indicators are designed to be easily counted and calculated, and to be easily understood (they do not represent complex functions).
-If Article 21 reporting data is submitted electronically to the Secretariat, their calculation should be especially straight forward. - 45.
+If Article 21 reporting data is submitted electronically to the Secretariat, their calculation should be especially straight forward. - 42.
 Baselines are considered fundamental to undertake an effectiveness evaluation, so that indicators can be evaluated over time.
 There is no formal process under the Convention to establish baselines.
 There are two approaches to establish baselines.
 One is a "beforeafter" baseline, another is "with-without" baseline.
 The former is suitable for the indicators that are relatively stable, so that a time value from before the Convention can be used throughout the evaluation process.
 The latter type is suitable for indicators that fluctuate over time by some factors other than the interventions made due to the provisions of the Convention.
 Socio-economic and demographic aspects can play a role, as can climate change, ongoing initiatives, as well as shifts in life style.
-These will impact baseline value in the medium and longer term. - 46.
+These will impact baseline value in the medium and longer term. - 43.
 Table 2 below presented the proposed indicators, that are to be read in compliment to the specific monitoring indicators identified in paragraph 52:

-Table 2: Proposed indicators to evaluate the effectiveness of the Minamata Convention icle 1: (Objective) Protecting human health and the Source of information on Baseline for the indicator environment indicator A1.
-Cross-cutting monitoring indicator Levels of mercury in the environment and in humans due to anthropogenic emissions and releases - Integrated modelling Baseline amount in the first evaluation (if models are available) Notes Attribution to be estimated using modelling to be developed In case of non-availability of such information from models, levels of mercury and trend in mercury (changes over time) will be used.
-The indicator for Article 1 is to be read with the relevant monitoring indicator indicated in Table 4, paragraph 52.
+Table 2: Proposed indicators to evaluate the effectiveness of the Minamata Convention A: Minamata Convention Art environment A: Minamata Convention Article 1: (Objective) Protecting human health and the environment Source of information on indicator A1.
+Cross-cutting monitoring indicator Levels of mercury in the environment and in humans due to anthropogenic emissions and releases - Integrated modelling Baseline amount in the first evaluation (if models are available) Notes Attribution to be estimated using modelling to be developed In case of non-availability of such information from models, time) will be used.
+The indicator for Article 1 is to be read with the relevant mor Estimations from modelling shall be accompanied by a thoro nitoring indicator indicated in Γable 4, paragraph 52.